Upscale Italian restaurant among 6 new shops eyeing Mount Pleasant shopping center

 A new thrift store is now open in North Charleston.

 Closet Case Thrift can be found at 1801 Reynolds Ave.
 It's sponsored by We Are Family, Alliance For Full Acceptance and Charleston Pride.
-It's open 11 a.m. to 7 p.m.
+It's open 11 a.m.-7 p.m.
 Wednesday through Saturday.
 Donations are accepted 11 a.m.-7 p.m.
 Monday.

 Cleaning up